Did you spot Meghan Markle’s tribute to son Archie and daughter Lili in new birthday video?

 Meghan Markle kept her kids close to her heart in a special message released on her 40th birthday.
 The Duchess of Sussex paid tribute to her two-year-old son Archie Harrison and newborn daughter Lilibet Diana while discussing her 40x40 initiative during a video call with actress Melissa McCarthy.

 In the video, Meghan wore a Gemini constellation necklace as well as a Taurus constellation necklace—a sweet nod to her children whose zodiac signs are Taurus (Archie) and Gemini (Lili).
-The Duchess’ necklaces are said to be from Logan Hollowell.
+HOLA!
+USA has confirmed that the Duchess’ necklaces are from California-based Logan Hollowell.

 Meghan also had photos of her children displayed on her desk.
 Page Six confirmed that the center image of the trifold frame is a black-and-white picture of Harry with his baby girl.
 The Duke and Duchess of Sussex welcomed their second child, Lili, on June 4.
 The royal baby was named after her great-grandmother Queen Elizabeth, whose family nickname is Lilibet, while her middle name is a tribute to grandmother Princess Diana.